liorghub/SONiC/doc/ztp/inband_ztp.md

 Service config-setup creates new config_db.json during init and performs config relaod to load it.
 The following will be added to this config_db.json:
 ```
-COPP_TRAP|dhcpl2
+COPP_TRAP|l2dhcp
   always_enabled:true
 ```
 ZTP engine will delete this key from config DB when ZTP finishes its work.

 COPP manager listens to changes in COPP_TRAP table, therefore will handle and register the traps.
-When COPP manger handles changes in COPP_TRAP table it uses static data that is being read in init and kept in the cache, this data is generated from copp_cfg.j2.
+When COPP manger handles changes in COPP_TRAP table it uses data being read in init and kept in the cache, this data is generated from copp_cfg.j2.

-We will add the following to copp_cfg.j2:
+Following will be added to copp_cfg.j2:
 ```
 "l2dhcp": {
   "trap_ids": "l2dhcp,l2dhcpv6",